Instruction to Authors

 - Articles where human subjects can be identified in descriptions, photographs or pedigrees must be accompanied by a signed statement of informed consent to publish (in print and online) the descriptions, photographs, and pedigrees from each subject who can be identified.

 - Copyright Permission.
 If you have reproduced or adapted material from other copyrighted sources, the letter(s) of permission from the copyright holder(s) to reproduce or adapt the copyrighted sources must be supplied.
 Otherwise, such material must be removed from your manuscript.

 Ethical Approval of Studies and Informed Consent

-For human or animal experimental investigations, appropriate institutional review board or ethics committee approval is required, and such approval should be stated in the methods section of the manuscript.
+For human or animal experimental investigations, an appropriate institutional review board or ethics committee approval is required, and such approval should be stated in the methods section of the manuscript.
 For those investigators who do not have formal ethics review committees, the principles outlined in the Declaration of Helsinki should be followed (World Medical Association.
 Declaration of Helsinki: ethical principles for medical research involving human subjects.
-Available at: http://www.wma.net/en/30publications/10policies/b3/index.html).
+Available at: http://www.wma.net/en/30publications/10policies/b3/index.html.

 For investigation of human subjects, state explicitly in the methods section of the manuscript that informed consent was obtained from all participating adult subjects and from parents or legal guardians for minors or incapacitated adults, together with the manner in which informed consent was obtained (i.e., oral or written).